BlogCategoriesCompareAbout

 • March 8: OpenAI confirms departure but maintains division operations continue

 OpenAI responded by emphasizing its established "red lines" – explicit prohibitions against domestic surveillance and autonomous weapons.
-The company maintains that human oversight and technical safeguards will prevent misuse of its AI systems.
+The company maintains that human oversight and technical safeguards prevent misuse of its AI systems.

 This ethical split mirrors the broader industry divide seen in our analysis of Claude vs ChatGPT DOD Deal: How Ethics Split AI Giants, where Anthropic refused similar Pentagon partnerships over surveillance concerns.